Pastor’s Message

 Parish Picnics

-Church-wide Activities
+Denomination-wide Activities

 Our parish is part of the PNCC structure and one of seven parishes in the Mohawk Valley Seniorate.
 The Seniorate, in turn, is part of the Central Diocese headquartered in Scranton, PA, one of five Dioceses in the U.S. and Canada.
 Holy Cross parish is active at all levels of the Church structure, including: